karkhana-io/plotly_graph/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out via [email@example.com](mailto:ravichandra@karkhana.io) or create an issue in this repository.
+If you have any questions, suggestions, or feedback, please feel free to reach out via [RaviChandra Gupta](mailto:ravichandra@karkhana.io) or create an issue in this repository.

 Happy plotting!